 Desire to help students gain internship and other professional experiences; excellent career counseling and program development experience required.

-Proficiency in Microsoft Word, Excel, and Microsoft Dynamics CRM strongly desired.
+Proficiency in Google Suite, Microsoft Office/365, and Salesforce strongly desired.

-Valid Driver's license and ability to travel on behalf of CCE to develop and maintain relationships with employers and alumni nationally and internationally.
+Ability to travel on behalf of CCE to develop and maintain relationships with employers and alumni.

 **Applications submitted without a resume and cover letter will not be reviewed**